jecode93/jecode93/README.md

 Let’s connect and explore how we can work together to bring your ideas to life.
 I’m open to contract opportunities, project collaborations, and full-time roles.

-Feel free to reach out to me for any software development needs or just to discuss the latest trends in tech.
+Feel free to reach out to me for any software development needs or to discuss the latest trends in tech.

 ## Skills